browserengineering/book/book/http.md

     [nslookup.io](https://nslookup.io) or the `dig` command to do this conversion yourself.

-[^ipv6]: Today there are two versions of IP: IPv4 and IPv6.
-IPv6 addresses
+[^ipv6]: Today there are two versions of IP (Internet Protocol): IPv4
-    are a lot longer and are usually in hex, but otherwise the differences don't matter here.
+    and IPv6.
+IPv6 addresses are a lot longer and are usually written in hexadecimal, but otherwise the differences don't matter here.

 [^skipped-steps]: I'm skipping steps here.
 On wires you first have to wrap
     communications in ethernet frames, on wireless you have to do even